kmate/keg-scale/README.md

 ## TODO

-- [ ] Check if EEPROM is still working / is it normal to get emptied when flashing
+- [ ] Check if EEPROM is still working - is it normal to get emptied when flashing?
+- [ ] Figure out how to enable `-pedantic-errors` without the libraries causing issues

 ## Building